microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 1. Open the Azure Portal.

-2. Browse to your lab resource group
+2. Browse to your lab resource group.

 3. Select the **oilwells-prov-[YOUR INITS]** device provisioning resource.